Vallikkattu Dayara

-Vallikattu Dayara, a monastery of the Indian Orthodox Church founded by Pulikkottil Joseph Mar Dionysious II in 1868.
+Vallikattu Dayara is a monastery of the Indian Orthodox Church founded by Pulikkottil Joseph Mar Dionysious II in 1868.

 History

 A parish church is built in 2 .5 acre of land in Ayanattukunnil, Vakathanam that was received on lease from the Travancore government in 1868.
-Fr.Kalapurackal Paulose, and Pazhiattungal Geevarghese were the people who supervised the construction of the Church.
-Fr.
-Kalapurackal built a two-storeyed building for the Church.

-In 1908 Ramban Geevarghese Karuchira resided in the Church complex and developed it into a dayara.
-He was later elevated to bishophood and assumed the name Geevarghese Mar Phelexinose.
-From 1913 to 1925 dayara became the Headquarters of the Diocese of Kottayam.

-In the year 1925 he was elevated to Catholicos of the East, assuming the title Baselios Geevarghese I, and the dayara became the Headquarters of the Catholicos of the East.
+In 1925 he was elevated to Catholicos of the East, assuming the title Baselios Geevarghese I, it became the Headquarters of the Catholicos of the East.

 Tombs

 In 1928 Baselios Geevarghese I, Catholicos of the East, also known as (Vallikattu Bava), was buried in Vallikattu Dayara.

-Baselios Mar Thoma Mathews I Catholicos renovated the Vallikattu Dayara in 1982; it became an important centre of pilgrimage.

 15 August (Shunoyo Feast) and 17 December (anniversary of Baselios Geevarghese I) are the important feast days for the Dayara.